 Volkswagen Beetle 1.4 TSI Sport review, price, specs and 0-60 time

-Volkswagen’s second-generation new Beetle.
-This 1.4-litre TSI Sport tops the range until a near-200bhp 2-litre version arrives later in the year.
+This is Volkswagen’s second-generation new Beetle.
+This 1.4-litre TSI Sport topped the range until the near-200bhp 2-litre version arrived.

 Beetles with 160PS (158bhp in old money) or more get VW’s diff-aping XDS technology, as debuted on the Golf GTI.
 It usefully increases traction out of corners and gives the Beetle a sporting chance of putting its power to good use.

 The 1.4-litre engine is familiar from a plethora of other small, fast VWs and uses both a turbocharger and supercharger to provide twist at both ends of the rev-range and a 0-60 time of 8.3 seconds.